-Kenya Moore Says Porsha Williams A Copycat And Phaedra Parks Friendship Over
+Kenya Moore Says Porsha Williams Is A Copycat And Phaedra Parks Friendship Over

 “One thing I do know about Kandi is that she always tells the truth…but we’ve all caught Phaedra in several lies.”

 A preview for next week’s The Real Housewives of Atlanta episode shows that viewers will see Kandi Burruss tell some of the other women, including Kenya Moore, what Porsha Williams accused her of.
 When Kenya and the others hear of the sex dungeon claim, they fall over in laughter and jokingly go look for it.
 On a more dramatic note, another preview shows that when the group is in Hawaii, Kandi gets so angry at Porsha that she threatens to get physical.
-Perhaps viewers will see Phaedra Parks help defend Porsha against Kandi while Kenya attacks Porsha on Kandi’s behalf?
+Perhaps viewers will see Phaedra Parks help defend Porsha against Kandi, while Kenya attacks Porsha on Kandi’s behalf?

 [Featured Image by Slaven Vlasic/Getty Images]